 Caledonia declares quarterly dividend

-/EIN News/ -- ST HELIER, Jersey, Oct.
-03, 2022 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) (“Caledonia” or the “Company”) is pleased to announce that the Board of Directors has declared a quarterly dividend of 14 United States cents (US$0.14) on each of the Company's shares.
+ST HELIER, Jersey, Oct.
+03, 2022 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc CMCLCMCLCMCL)) ("Caledonia" or the "Company") is pleased to announce that the Board of Directors has declared a quarterly dividend of 14 United States cents (US$0.14) on each of the Company's shares.

 Highlights